Nilde Iotti

-Leonilde Iotti, commonly known as Nilde Iotti ([(leo)ˈnilde ˈjɔtti]; 10 April 1920 – 4 December 1999) was an Italian politician, member of the Italian Communist Party (PCI).
+Leonilde "Nilde" Iotti ([(leo)ˈnilde ˈjɔtti]; 10 April 1920 – 4 December 1999) was an Italian politician, member of the Italian Communist Party (PCI).
+Towards the end of World War Two, she fought as a partisan for the Italian resistance.
 She was the first and only woman member of the PCI to become the president of the Chamber of Deputies, an office she held for three consecutive legislatures from 1979 to 1992, becoming the longest-serving post-war president of the Chamber.

 Early life

-Nilde Iotti was born in Reggio Emilia in 1920; her father Egidio was a railroader and a socialist trade unionist, fired by the railway company on account of his political commitment.
-In 1934, her father died, but, thanks to a scholarship, she attended the Catholic University of Milan, graduating in literature in 1942.
-At the university, she had among her professors, Amintore Fanfani, the future Christian Democratic leader and Prime Minister.
-On 5 October 1942, Iotti became a member of the National Fascist Party (PNF) within the Federation of Female Fascists of Reggio Emilia, as the fascist membership was a necessary condition to becoming a teacher.
+Leonilde Iotti was born in Reggio Emilia in 1920; her father Egidio was a railroader and a socialist trade unionist, fired by the railway company on account of his political commitment.
+Her father died in 1934, but, thanks to a scholarship, she attended the Catholic University of Milan, graduating in literature in 1942.
+Amongst her professors at the university was Amintore Fanfani, the future Christian Democratic leader and Prime Minister.
+On 5 October 1942, Iotti became a member of the National Fascist Party (PNF) within the Federation of Female Fascists of Reggio Emilia; this membership was required in order to become a teacher.

 After Benito Mussolini's downfall in July 1943 and Pietro Badoglio's proclamation on September 8, which caused the beginning of the civil war, Iotti became interested in communist ideals and took part in the resistance movement against the Nazi German invaders during World War II.